pearcej/cpp4python/_sources/AtomicData/AtomicData.rst

 ampersand symbol, ``&``.
 The address-of operator ``&`` does exactly what it indicates, namely it returns the address.

-The syntax is shown below, where varName stores the value, and varPntr stores the address of where varName is located:
+The syntax is shown below, where varN stores the value, and ptrN stores the address of where varN is located:

 ::

-    variableType varName;  // a variable to hold the value variableType *varPntr = &varName;  // a variable pointing to the address of varName
+    variableType varN;  // a variable to hold the value variableType *ptrN = &varN;  // a variable pointing to the address of varN

 Keep in mind that when declaring a C++ pointer, the pointer needs to reference the same type as the variable or constant to which it points.

-Expanding on the example above where varName has the value of 100.
+Expanding on the example above where varN has the value of 100.

 ::

-    //variable declaration for a single integer value int varName = 100;
+    //variable declaration for a single integer value int varN = 100;
-    int *varPntr;
+    int *ptrN;
-    varPntr = &varName;
+    ptrN = &varN;

 The results of running this C++ code will look like the diagram below.